-Command: aWRn -- Wait for Relative Position 'n' -
+Command: WRn -- Wait for Relative Position 'n' -

-This command is used to determine when servo axis 'a' has achieved the specified real position 'n' referenced by the current position when this command is executed.
+This command is used to determine when the servo has achieved the specified real position 'n' referenced by the current position when this command is executed.
 Until that position has been reached, command execution will be suspended.
 This command can be issued before or after the servo has been commanded to move; however, if the servo is not moving, then command execution might be suspended indefinitely.